trinodb/trino/docs/src/main/sphinx/connector/redis.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a Redis data source are:
+To connect to a Redis data source, you need:

-* Redis 2.8.0 or higher
+* Redis 2.8.0 or higher.
-* Network access, by default on port 6379, from the Trino coordinator and workers to Redis.
+* Network access from the Trino coordinator and workers to Redis.
+  Port 6379 is the default port and is used in the code examples.

 Configuration
 -------------